hfelix3/LineWriter/README.md

 ```

-In your browser, navigate to http://localhost:3001/
+In your browser, navigate to http://localhost:3000/

 ## Usage

-Open the application here: < url >

-Log in or create a new account.

-< Insert picture >

-Once you have logged in, navigate to .

-< Insert picture >
+You can use this application to store notes online and offline.

+To use offline download by clicking the install button at the top left corner.

 ## Deployed Application